nocoolnametom/blog/content/scripture-mastery-nt-15.md

 >
 > **KJV:** Else what shall they do which are baptized for the dead, if
 > the dead >  rise not at all? why are they then baptized for the dead?<!--more-->

->
+!!! note
     > <span style="font-size: x-small;">Again, remember that the
-> translations I >  provide are **not** meant to be more accurate, but are >  purposefully stretched nearly to their breaking point in meaning.
+    > translations I provide are **not** meant to be more accurate, but are
+    >  purposefully stretched nearly to their breaking point in meaning.
->  Usually >  the KJV translation is fine and I'll tell you when it isn't.
+    >  Usually the KJV translation is fine and I'll tell you when it isn't.
 I
-> provide these >  extreme, and admittedly somewhat incorrect, translations in order to
+    > provide these extreme, and admittedly somewhat incorrect, translations in order to
-> give a >  sense of the range of meaning of the underlying words so that you can
+    > give a sense of the range of meaning of the underlying words so that you can
-> get a >  feel for the "flavor" of the words underlying the English text.
+    > get a feel for the "flavor" of the words underlying the English text.
 So
-> for >  instance, while I say "above the dead" here and that is technically
+    > for instance, while I say "above the dead" here and that is technically
-> valid, it >  is almost certainly not correct and the KJV "for" is the most likely >  intention.</span>
+    > valid, it is almost certainly not correct and the KJV "for" is the most likely

-* * * * *

-##### Update May 2013
+    > intention.</span>

+!!! update "Update May 2013"
-*This scripture has been removed by the Church Educational System from the Scripture Mastery list.
+    This scripture has been removed by the Church Educational System from the Scripture Mastery list.
 However, it had remained within this list for over two decades and as such is still familiar to many graduates of the LDS Church's Seminary program.
-So I'm keeping this exploration of it online, but it is no longer applicable to CES.*
+So I'm keeping this exploration of it online, but it is no longer applicable to CES.

-* * * * *

 We're In the Same Chapter As Before
 -----------------------------------